alucardthefish/CodeNowHere/README.md

     <img src="https://images2.imgbox.com/03/0a/D5blA5f4_o.jpg" />
 </p>

 CLI application to create almost any programming language files from your terminal!
 It has been developed to be used in any bash or shell, also in IDEs, text editors with console or terminal integrated.
 The app is developed in C++ and currently is made for Linux Systems (Debian/Ubuntu with gcc), Windows (10 and 11 with vs2022), and, Mac (with clang).
-But, with your help and contribution we together could extend this to other type of systems.
+But, with your help and contribution we together could maintain the program on this systems.

 ## What is the idea?
 The idea is to develop a Command Line Interface program for allowing CLI lovers to create their favorite code files wherever directory they are.
 The file will be generated with a comment header which will contain information about the file and the client.
-For example, File Name, Date of Creation, Author, and a brief description that should be provided by the user.
-Although, depends on the type of language, it creates a trivial sample code like hello world in a main function or in a proper function.
+For example, File Name, Date of Creation, Author, and a brief description that should be optional and provided by the user.
+Although, depending on the type of language, it creates a trivial sample code like hello world in a main function or in a proper function.
 After that, you can open it with your favorite editor (i.e vi, vim, etc.).
 The CLI interface code relies on [docopt.cpp](https://github.com/docopt/docopt.cpp)  library for making easier the creation of command-line interfaces.
 For more information on `docopt.cpp`, please see [this page](http://docopt.org/).

 This is a very humble project.
 I am not using any framework to develop this project.
 However, originally it uses `autotools` for generating the configuration files and the *Makefile* to build and install the project on linux systems but now we changed it to use `cmake` in order to be able to build and install in multiple system platforms.
 I am learning while doing, so may there be lots of mistakes and errors in designing and coding.
 I'll be thankful for any recommendation for improving the code.

 ## Linux Minimum Requirements

-* C++11
+* C++11 (FOR VERSION 2.1.1 and below)
+* C++20 (FOR VERSION 3.0.0 and below)
 * cmake

 ### Installing linux dependencies (Debian)